valgaze/npmusic/README.md

 Note: This will behind the scenes install youtube-dl & mpv if they're not already available

-If everything went well (and if it DIDN'T FOR SOME REASON please get in touch) you will hear what tool is all about.
+If everything went well (and if it didn't please get in touch) you will hear what tool is all about.

 There are few things in life more exhilarating than an npm install.
 It’s almost like a scene from a movie… which got me thinking and tinkering and $ npmusic was born.